 However, unlike Garibaldi, he did not fully integrate himself with popular movements.
 Instead, he sought to establish himself as a landowner and manage his estate.

-Interestingly, Giuseppe Verdi himself a beard style that bore closer resemblance to a Garibaldi.
+Interestingly, Giuseppe Verdi himself a beard style that bore a closer resemblance to a Garibaldi full beard.
 However, the beard style that bears his name has evolved to conceptualise the large whiskers into a stylised English moustache.